-For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA vacuums are a must.
+For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA filter vacuum cleaners are a must.

 Any vacuum without filtration is just a glorified dust blower if you ask us!

-The good news is our best HEPA vacuum reviews will display excellent vacuums to make your home cleaning stress-free.
+The good news is our best HEPA filter vacuum cleaner reviews will display excellent vacuums to make your home cleaning stress-free.

 The worrying news is that there are more than a few retailers marketing vacuums with “HEPA-like filtration”, that often do a flimsy job!

 That’s why we’ve gone ahead and compiled our pick of the best HEPA filter vacuum cleaners to make your life easier!

 Check out our handy guide on the things to look out for before purchasing as well as our section on the most commonly asked questions regarding vacuum filters.

 - 1 Best HEPA Filter Vacuums Australia 2019

 - 2 What Do I Consider Before Buying A HEPA Filter Vacuum Cleaner?

 - 3 Frequently Asked Questions